jedireza/hapi-mongo-models/README.md

  - `filter` - a filter object used to select the document to delete.
  - `options` - an options object passed to MongoDB's native `findOneAndDelete` method.
- - `callback` - the callback method using the signature `function (err, count)`
+ - `callback` - the callback method using the signature `function (err, result)`
    where:
     - `err` - if the query failed, the error reason, otherwise `null`.
-    - `count` - if the command succeeded, a number indicating how many documents were deleted.
+    - `result` - if the query succeeded, a document as a class instance.

 #### `insertOne(doc, [options], callback)`